ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 Can we do that?
 Absolutely!

 First, let's create a perpetual loop that would constantly copy everything from `/tmp/SSH/` to a convenient directory of our choosing, say `/home/robert/net`.
-(Because this loop is the net' that will catch our 'fish' ;))
+(Because this loop is the 'net' that will catch our 'fish' ;))

 Our 'net' will look like this: `while true;do cp -r /tmp/SSH /home/robert/net;done &` (FYI, the `&` at the end of the command backgrounds our command):
 ```